wamonite/relapse/README.markdown

 Bootstrap is licensed under the terms of the [Apache License v2.0](https://www.apache.org/licenses/LICENSE-2.0).

 jQuery is licensed under the terms of the [MIT License](https://github.com/jquery/jquery/blob/master/MIT-LICENSE.txt).

+Prism.js is licensed under the terms of the [MIT License](https://github.com/PrismJS/prism/blob/master/LICENSE).

 ## Contact